Hanf number of the first stability cardinal in AECs: Introduction

-Vasey's result above relies on one direction of \cite[Theorem 3.1]{bon3.1}, which does not use joint embedding property.
-The other direction involves lemmas that assume join embedding property, which Boney suspected to be necessary.
-As a side product of our construction, we show in \ref{fscor3} that the need for joint embedding property is independent of ZFC, and we can find an example and a counterexample under different set theoretic assumptions.
+Vasey's result above relies on one direction of \cite[Theorem 3.1]{bon3.1}, which does not use the joint embedding property.
+The other direction involves lemmas that assume the joint embedding property, which Boney suspected to be necessary.
+As a side product of our construction, we show in \ref{fscor3} that the need for the joint embedding property is independent of ZFC; and we find an example and a counterexample under different set theoretic assumptions.

-In the rest of this section, we will state our notations and preliminary results.
-We will give a shorter proof to Boney's result and motivate \ref{fscor3}.
-In Section 2, we cover basic notations and definitions.
+In Section 2, we state our notations and definitions.
+We also give a shorter proof to Boney's result to motivate \ref{fscor3}.
 In Section 3, we review results concerning stability and the order property.
 We give more details for the proof of \cite[Claim 4.6]{sh394}.
-In Section 4, we construct our main examples in \ref{fsprop} which set a lower bound to stability and a variation of order property for stable AECs.
+In Section 4, we construct our main examples in \ref{fsprop} which set a lower bound to stability and a variation of the order property for stable AECs.
 The variation of the order property is slightly more general by allowing the index set to be linear ordered rather than well-ordered.
 We will also show \ref{fscor3} as a side product of our construction.
 In Section 5, we apply the same variation to the syntactic order property which can be combined with Galois Morleyization.
-We give analogs to Vasey's results with our variation of order property.
+We give analogs to Vasey's results with our variation on the order property.
 In Section 6, we write down the details of Vasey's observation \cite[Fact 4.10]{s5} that Shelah's results in \cite[V.A.]{sh300a} can be applied to AECs under Galois Morleyization.
-It allows us to deduce (\ref{fsprom}) order property up to $\beth_{(2^{\ls})^+}$ in our examples in \ref{fsprop}, without finding explicit witnesses.
+It allows us to deduce (\ref{fsprom}) the order property up to $\beth_{(2^{\ls})^+}$ in our examples in \ref{fsprop}, without finding explicit witnesses.
 We also apply such technique to bound the first stability cardinal under extra hypotheses.
 In Section 7, we use Galois Morleyization to recover common stability results where types can be over sets under $\ls$.
 Vasey in \cite[Section 5]{s5} has done similarly for coheir while we will work on splitting instead.
-In particular we prove \ref{gvstab} syntactically which is needed for Vasey's upper bound to the first stability cardinal, under amalgamation property and tameness.
+In particular we prove \ref{gvstab} syntactically which is needed for Vasey's upper bound to the first stability cardinal, under the amalgamation property and tameness.